Manuel Díaz Vega

 Manuel Díaz Vega (born 1 September 1954 in Salas, Asturias) is a Spanish retired football referee.
 He officiated one match in both the 1994 FIFA World Cup and UEFA Euro 1996.
-He also refereed the 1996 UEFA Champions League Final between Juventus and Ajax.
+He also refereed the 1996 UEFA Champions League final between Juventus and Ajax at the Stadio Olimpico in Rome, which the Italian side won 4–2 on penalties following a 1–1 draw after extra time.